Roméo et Juliette (Berlioz)

 Roméo et Juliette is a seven-movement symphonie dramatique for orchestra and three choruses, with vocal solos, by French composer Hector Berlioz. Émile Deschamps wrote its libretto with Shakespeare's play as his base.
 The work was completed in 1839 and first performed on 24 November of that year, but it was modified before its first publication, in 1847, and modified again for the 2ème Édition of 1857, today's reference.
 It bears the catalogue numbers Op.
 17 and H. 79.
 Regarded as one of Berlioz's finest achievements, Roméo et Juliette is also among his most original in form and his most comprehensive and detailed to follow a program.
 The vocal forces are used in the 1st, 5th and 7th movements.
+Roméo et Juliette is the second ever symphony by a major composer to incorporate voices after Beethoven's Ninth symphony.

 Composition

 Genesis

-Initial inspiration came from a performance he witnessed in 1827 of Romeo and Juliet (in David Garrick's edited version) at the Odéon Theatre in Paris.
+Initial inspiration came from a performance he witnessed in 1827 of the play Romeo and Juliet (in David Garrick's edited version) at the Odéon Theatre in Paris.
 The cast included his future wife Harriet Smithson, who also inspired Berlioz's Symphonie fantastique.
 In his Memoirs, Berlioz describes the electrifying effect of the drama: